The Structure and Dynamics of Knowledge Graphs, with Superficiality: Generative Model with Superficiality

 At the level of a relationship, the parameters \attachExp and \attachProb are intrinsic characteristics of the relationship \rel.
 The exponent \attachExp constrains the distribution of facts between a uniform drawing of entities ($\attachExp = 0$) and a high preferential attachment ($\attachExp = 1$).
 The probability \attachProb regulates the average number of facts per entity corresponding to this relationship.
-The fact acquisition rate for the relationship \rel describing the entity \ent is as follows: $\degree_{\ent}(t + 1) - \degree_{\ent}(t) = \attachProb \times {\degree_{\ent}(t)^{\attachExp}}/{Z(t)}$ with the normalization $Z(t) = \sum_{\ent \in \Ent} \degree_{\ent}(t)^{\attachExp}$.
-For a linear exponent $\attachExp = 1$, we find a variant of Barab\'asi-Albert model \cite{barabasi1999emergence} because $Z(t) = t$.
+The fact acquisition rate for the relationship \rel describing the entity \ent is as follows: $\degree_{\ent,\rel}(t + 1) - \degree_{\ent,\rel}(t) = \attachProb \times {\degree_{\ent,\rel}(t)^{\attachExp}}/{Z_\rel(t)}$ with the normalization $Z_\rel(t) = \sum_{\ent \in \Ent} \degree_{\ent,\rel}(t)^{\attachExp}$.
+Here $t$ and $t+1$ are two successive distinct moments where the relationship $r$ is chosen after the creation of $e$.
+For a linear exponent $\attachExp = 1$, we find a variant of Barab\'asi-Albert model \cite{barabasi1999emergence} because $Z_\rel(t) = t$.
 Following the same method of resolution, it is possible to compute the probability distribution which follows a power law of exponent $1 + 1 / \attachProb$.
 For a sublinear exponent $\attachExp < 1$, our model is close to the one studied in \cite{krapivsky2000connectivity} with the sublinear connection kernel leading only to explicit results for some limit cases.
-Nevertheless, whatever the exponent \attachExp and the probability \attachProb, it is clear that the average proportion that an entity has \degree facts, $P_{\attachExp,\attachProb}(\degree)$, is always decreasing with the degree \degree, that does not explain the strong irregularities observed in many knowledge graphs.
+Nevertheless, whatever the exponent \attachExp and the probability \attachProb, it is clear that the average proportion of entities attached to $\degree$ facts involving $\rel$, noted $P_{\attachExp,\attachProb}(\degree)$, is always decreasing with the degree \degree which does not explain the strong irregularities observed in many knowledge graphs.